-The Section manages this exposure to other price risk by constructing a diverse portfolio of investments across various markets.
-The Bank Section's target asset allocation is reviewed regularly to ensure the overall target return for the section remains in line with our objective at approximately 0.5% p.a. above gilts.
+The Bank Section manages this exposure to other price risk by constructing a diverse portfolio of investments across various markets.
+The Bank Section's target asset allocation is reviewed regularly to ensure the overall target return for the Section remains in line with our objective at approximately 0.5% p.a. above gilts.

-At the period end, the Bank section of the Section's exposures to investments subject to other price risk was 1.5%, covering alternative assets only.
+At the period end, the Bank Section's exposure to investments subject to other price risk was 0.9%, covering alternative assets only (5 October 2018:1.5%).